-CYP are consulted and encouraged to participate in a number of ways.
+CYP are consulted and encouraged to participate in several ways.
 Residence children and young people meetings are regularly held in each house.
-By engaging the children in discussion and decision-making about activities or developments within the houses, the children and young people are able to gain an understanding of cost and choice.
+By engaging the children in discussion and decision-making about activities or developments within the houses, the children and young people can gain an understanding of cost and choice.
 All residence students are invited to council meetings which are held every half term.
-These meetings give all children and young people a chance to be heard and look at all areas of Residence Life, including communication between houses, concerns, changes, upcoming events and anything else which arises.
+These meetings give all children and young people a chance to be heard and look at all areas of Residence Life, including communication between houses, concerns, changes, upcoming events, and anything else which arises.
 These discuss what is going well and what could be better.